Post-hoc Reward Calibration: A Case Study on Length Bias: Experiments

 \section{Experiments}

-We test the performance of the proposed reward calibration method in three settings: (1) \textit{RM Benchmark performance}: we test the calibrated RM's performance on the RewardBench dataset~\citep{DBLP:journals/corr/abs-2403-13787}.
-(2) \textit{RM As LLMs Evaluator}: Based on the AlpacaEval benchmark~\citep{DBLP:conf/nips/DuboisLTZGBGLH23}, we employ RMs to label the output of different LLMs from AlpacaEval leaderboard and produce a ranking of LLMs.
-Then, we measure the correlation between the RM's ranking and GPT-4 ranking (AlpacaEval2) or human preference ranking (ChatbotArena).
-(3) \textit{RM for LLMs alignment}: We utilise the calibrated rewards rather than the original reward to label the preference data, and then we conduct the Direct Preference Optimization~\citep{DBLP:conf/nips/RafailovSMMEF23} with the labelled preference pair.
-We evaluate the aligned model's performance using AlpacaEval2 and eight popular benchmarks.
+One key advantage of our proposed \textit{Post-hoc} reward calibration is that it does not need any extra data or training and thus can be seamlessly applied to various scenarios.
+So, we test the proposed method in three settings: (1) \textit{RM Benchmark performance}: we test the calibrated RM's performance on the RewardBench dataset~\citep{DBLP:journals/corr/abs-2403-13787}.
+(2) \textit{RM As LLMs Evaluator}: Another critical application for RM is to serve as a judge to replace human evaluation when evaluating LLMs.
+We thus also explore whether the calibrated RM could provide a better evaluation.
+Based on the AlpacaEval benchmark~\citep{DBLP:conf/nips/DuboisLTZGBGLH23}, we employ RMs to label the output of different LLMs from AlpacaEval leaderboard and produce a ranking of LLMs.
+Then, we measure the correlation between the RM's ranking and GPT-4 ranking or human preference ranking.
+(3) \textit{RM for LLMs' alignment}: Finally, as discussed in our introduction, employing a biased RM risks amplifying the potential bias and thus leads to unexpected behaviours.
+So, we explore how our proposed calibration method affects the LLM alignment results.
+Specifically, we use the calibrated rewards to label the preference data, and then conduct Direct Preference Optimization~\citep{DBLP:conf/nips/RafailovSMMEF23} with the labelled preference pair.
+We evaluate the aligned LLM's performance using AlpacaEval2 and eight popular benchmarks.
 In all three settings, we are given a group of data points $D_{|x|}=\{x_i, r_\theta(x_i)\}$ for calibration.
 Because LOWESS requires calculating the residual for every fitted data point, we employ the entire $D_{|x|}$ for regression.
 Therefore, for RewardBench, there are 2,985 test data points, so we employ all 5,970 data points to perform the regression (every test data is a pair of responses for one prompt).
-Regarding AlpacaEval, there are 184 LLMs and 805 instructions for each model, resulting in 151k samples used for calibration.
-For LLMs alignment, five responses are generated from the model for about 60k instructions, leading to about 300k samples used for bias estimation.
+Regarding AlpacaEval, there are 184 LLMs and 805 instructions for each LLM, resulting in 151k samples used for calibration.
+For LLMs' alignment, five responses are generated from the LLM for about 60k instructions, leading to about 300k samples used for bias estimation.
 The proposed method is computation-efficient, and calibrating 300k samples only takes 30 seconds using a single CPU.

 \paragraph{Compared Algorithms} For all three experimental settings, we try to compare the following algorithms: (1) \texttt{Original reward}; (2) \texttt{Length penalty}: a broadly adopted approach to mitigate the length bias in reward models.
 It adds a penalty term to the original reward~\citep{DBLP:journals/corr/abs-2310-03716,DBLP:conf/acl/ParkREF24,DBLP:journals/corr/abs-2406-11817,DBLP:journals/corr/abs-2405-07863}, formalised as $\hat{r^*}(x)=r_\theta(x) - \alpha\times|x|$.
 Following~\cite{DBLP:journals/corr/abs-2405-07863}, we use the character length of each output and set $\alpha=0.001$.
 (3) \texttt{RC-Mean}: our proposed uniform averaging calibration method described in Eq.~\ref{eq:meanreward_calibration}.
 (4) \texttt{RC-LWR}: our proposed Locally Weighted Regression calibration method shown in Eq.~\ref{eq:lwr}.
 (5) \texttt{RC-LWR-Penalty}: to see whether our method could be applied on top of the penalty-based methods, we first apply the length penalty to the original reward and then use the \texttt{RC-LWR}.
 All hyper-parameters related to \texttt{RC-Mean}, \texttt{RC-LWR} and \texttt{RC-LWR-Penalty} are presented in Appendix~\ref{app:exp_details}.